-I remember really enjoying being able to chose my own work and it’s going back to loving what you’re learning and actually being interested in that type of work.
-It was very helpful in helping me become passionate about what I am learning and doing, and actually putting in all my effort into my work because of that.
+I remember really enjoying being able to chose my own work and it’s going back to loving what you’re learning.
+It was very helpful for me because I became passionate about what I was learning and doing, and actually putting in all my effort into my work because of that.

 What habits, skills, and character qualities do graduates trace directly back to their time at CDS?